Experience the best Spring Break beach party in Mexico

 These sim cards are sold in a very wide variety of locations including OXXO convenience stores, which are so numerous that in parts of Mazatlan you can literally see from one OXXO to the next.

-Telcel Amigo Express sim cards now cost roughly $2 USD, with a $3 USD required initial minute charge-up.
-If wifi isn't sufficient for you, prepaid data plans start at around $12 USD for 200mb.
+Telcel Amigo Express sim cards now cost under $2 USD, with a roughly $3 USD required initial minute charge-up.
+If wifi isn't sufficient for you, Telcel offers very inexpensive prepaid data plans.

 If your phone or other mobile device isn't GSM and you simply want to make phone calls, you could simply buy a Mexican Telcel mobile phone.